Salient ImageNet: How to discover spurious features in Deep Learning?: Introduction

 \section{Introduction}

-The growing use of deep learning in sensitive applications such as medicine, autonomous driving, law enforcement and finance raises concerns about the trustworthiness and reliability of these systems in the real world.
-A root cause for the lack of reliability of deep models is their reliance on spurious input features (i.e., features that are causally unrelated to the true label) in their inferences.
-For example, in \cite{arjovsky2020invariant}, authors trained a convolutional neural network (CNN) to classify camels from cows.
-In the training dataset, most of the images of cows had green pastures \citep{terraincognita} while most camels were in deserts.
-The CNN learned to associate green pastures with cows and failed to classify pictures of cows in sandy beaches correctly.
+The growing use of deep learning systems in sensitive applications such as medicine, autonomous driving, law enforcement and finance raises concerns about their trustworthiness and reliability in the real world.
+A key reason for the lack of reliability of deep models is their reliance on spurious input features (i.e., features that are not essential to the true label) in their inferences.
+For example, a convolutional neural network (CNN) trained to classify camels from cows associates green pastures with cows and fails to classify pictures of cows in sandy beaches correctly since most of the images of cows had green pastures in the training set \citep{terraincognita, arjovsky2020invariant}.
 Similarly, \cite{Bissoto2020DebiasingSL} discovered that skin-lesion detectors use spurious visual artifacts for making predictions.
-The list of such examples goes on \citep{causalconfusion2019, singlaCVPR2021, sparsewong21b}.
+The list of such examples goes on \citep{causalconfusion2019, singlaCVPR2021}.

-Most of the prior work on discovering spurious features in image classification \citep{pandora1809, zhang2018manifold, chung2019slice} requires humans to first come up with a possible list of spurious features.
+Most of the prior work on discovering spurious features \citep{pandora1809, zhang2018manifold, chung2019slice} requires humans to first come up with a possible list of spurious features.
 This is often followed by an expensive human-guided labeling of visual attributes which is not scalable for datasets with a large number of classes and samples such as ImageNet.
-In some cases, this may even require the construction of new datasets with unusual visual attributes to validate the hypothesis (such as the cows in sandy beaches example discussed previously).
-To address these limitations, some recent works use the neurons of robust models as visual attribute detectors thereby circumventing the need for manual annotations.
-However, their applicability is either limited to robust models which are less widely deployed due to their low clean accuracy \citep{sparsewong21b} or to identifying background spurious features \citep{xiao2021noise}, ignoring foreground ones such as food in Figure \ref{fig:main_spurious} or to models that achieve low accuracy on the training dataset \citep{singlaCVPR2021}.
+In some cases, this may even require the construction of new datasets with unusual visual attributes to validate the hypothesis (such as cows in sandy beaches discussed previously).
+To address these limitations, recent works \citep{singlaCVPR2021, sparsewong21b} use the neurons of robust models as visual attribute detectors thereby circumventing the need for manual annotations.
+However, their applicability is either limited to robust models which achieve low clean accuracy or to models that achieve low accuracy on the training dataset.
 We discuss limitations of these methods in more detail in Section \ref{sec:related_work}.